In the Amazon docket today is the last recorded album by a country legend and the long-awaited first by a promising upstart.

 It’s been a while since we’ve done one of these, distracted as we’ve been by decade-end madness, but now seems like an appropriate day to jump back in, with a diverse bevy of MP3 albums being offered at Amazon for 5 bucks or better.
 As always, click on the box to listen to clips or to reach the album’s download page.

 First up is the Daily Deal, the Avett Brothers’ excellent 2007 set Emotionalism, going today for $1.99.
-This group kind of defies genre classification, but they have enough of an earthy quality to their music to make them appeal to all lovers of traditional music.
+This group kind of defies genre classification, but they have enough of an earthy quality to their music to appeal to the Americana set.
 They’re building quite a following, too.

 It seems that 2009 has been a year of covers albums.
 Artists such as Aaron Tippin, Wynonna Judd, Tanya Tucker, and Rosanne Cash have all released worthwhile albums that have celebrated the songs of yesteryear within the last year.
 Now, to add to the list, Lorrie Morgan has just released her own tribute to tradition with a brand new project called A Moment in Time.